-The day to day management of the charity is carried out by the Society Co-ordinators, Sharon Parisi, Elaine Radford and Stephanie Thomason who work closely with the Executive Officers.
-The Executive Committee agreed an increase to Stephanie Thomason's contracted hours from 18hrs per week to 23 hours per week commencing in January 2018.
+The day to day management of the charity is carried out by the Society Co-ordinators, Sharon Parisi, and Elaine Radford who work closely with the Executive Officers.
+The Executive Committee agreed a decrease to Stephanie Thomason's contracted hours from 23hrs per week to18hrs per week commencing in February 2019.